-A registered qualifying patient will be able to smoke medical cannabis in places where the smoking of traditional tobacco products is allowed.
 Smoking medical cannabis is prohibited in any public place where an individual could reasonably be expected to be observed by others, in a health care facility or any other place where smoking is prohibited by the Smoke-free Illinois Act.

 I am visiting Illinois and have a medical cannabis registry card from my home state.
 May I participate in the Compassionate Use of Medical Cannabis Pilot Program?